divVerent/sitehashpw/README.md

 Features include:

-*   Two hash functions to choose from: Argon2id (secure, with 3 sets of parameters) and HMAC-SHA-256 (fast).
+*   Three hash functions to choose from: Argon2id (secure, with 3 sets of parameters), PBKDF2 (medium, old style) and HMAC-SHA-256 (very fast but not very secure unless your master password is very long).
 *   Support for two master passwords to allow migrating all sites to a new master password.
 Master passwords are never synced.
 *   Master password can be stored in the local browser, or asked once per